Advantages and Drawbacks of Built-In Refrigerators Explained

 7. Eco-Friendly Performance

-• Most models are ENERGY STAR certified.
+• Most models come with ENERGY STAR certification.

-• Saves electricity, lowering your power bills.
+• Use less electricity, helping lower your power bills.

 8. Better Storage Options

-• Adjustable shelves for customized storage.
+• Adjustable shelves let you customize storage.

-• Wide compartments for easier organization.
+• Wide compartments make organizing simple.

 9. Stylish Finishes

-• Makes your kitchen look more polished.
+• Makes the kitchen look polished and elegant.

 10. Higher Resale Value